mekowalski/streams-client/NOTES.md

   5. [x] Validate Form Inputs: define `validate()` with formValues
     - Still need to wire up to Redux Form/handle error messages
     - [x] Only show error messages to user after submitting invalid form

-  6. [] Submit Form: need to create stream and actually save it
+- [] Submit Form: need to create stream and actually save it
   - Attempt to make `POST` request to API Server to create new stream record
+  - [] Install Axios AND `redux-thunk`
+    - both used to write async action creator